-The property has been altered by the formation of the side extension and by the addition of a conservatory.
+The property has been altered and extended.
+Main works appear to be over 20 years old.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.